dmitriym09/web-minify/README.md

-minify
+web-minify
 ==============

 Library for post-processing http response.
 For example, you can use it for minify or for other changes in the response body.

 # Basic Usage

-minify - middleware function.
+Web minify - middleware function.
 You should create a handler function and specify the Content-Type response.

 Best manual for programmist is an example of source code =)